Guillaume201/Importer-Hub-for-CRYENGINE/README.md

 Troubleshooting
 --
-Do not use spaces or non-ascii characters in the filenames and paths for your meshes and textures, the Resource Compiler don't support them.
+Do not use spaces or non-ascii characters in the filenames and paths of your meshes and textures, the Resource Compiler don't support them.

 ![alt tag](http://www.guillaume-puyal.com/uploads/Mar-2014/ImporterHub_v0-1_screen.png)